Cocker Spaniel: Temperament, Care & Lifespan

 Are Cocker Spaniels good with kids?

 Cocker Spaniels are generally well-suited to homes with children.
-Their gentle nature and patient temperament make them tolerant of the noise and unpredictability of family life, and they tend to be playful without being boisterous or overwhelming.
+Their gentle nature and patient temperament mean they often adapt well to the noise and routine variation of family life, and they tend to be playful without being boisterous or overwhelming.

 Interactions between young children and any dog should always be supervised.
 Teaching children appropriate ways to interact — not cornering, not grabbing at ears or tail — remains important regardless of the breed's temperament.